ironbar/hungry_geese/reports/04_Modeling.md

 If I can download matches from the leaderboard I may able to give a boost to trainings by having a larger and more diverse dataset.

+There is a [notebook](https://www.kaggle.com/robga/simulations-episode-scraper-match-downloader) in the forum that allows to download the matches.

+I have studied that notebook and adapted to create a csv with a sorted list of the matches that will allow to download them from higher to lower score.

+I will be using information from the four players in the game to generate train data.
+If I want to mantain the same format as my own data I should download 25 games and package them in an npz file.
+I need to create an script to do this.

+It is possible that the API has some limits, but I have been unable to find official documentation of that.

+Saving the matches to json could allow to later change the reward, but will also use more disk and be slower.
+I'm thinking on leaving that for later.

 ### Results